walleis/stock-market-alert/README.md

-# Stock News Alert - [Company Name]
+# Stock News Alert

 ## Overview

-This Python script monitors the stock price of a specified company ([Company Name]) using the Alpha Vantage API.
+This Python script monitors the stock price of a specified company using the Alpha Vantage API.
 It compares the closing price of the stock from yesterday to the day before yesterday.
-If the percentage difference in closing prices is greater than a defined threshold (default is 5%), the script fetches the top 3 recent news headlines related to [Company Name] from the News API and sends an SMS notification to a specified phone number via the Twilio API, including the stock price change and the news headlines.
+If the percentage difference in closing prices is greater than a defined threshold (default is 5%), the script fetches the top 3 recent news headlines related to a specified company from the News API and sends an SMS notification to a specified phone number via the Twilio API, including the stock price change and the news headlines.

 ## Features

-* **Stock Price Monitoring:** Fetches daily stock price data for [Company Ticker Symbol] from the Alpha Vantage API.
+* **Stock Price Monitoring:** Fetches daily stock price data for a specified company from the Alpha Vantage API.
 * **Significant Price Change Detection:** Calculates the percentage difference in the closing price between the last two trading days and triggers an alert if the change exceeds a configurable threshold (default: 5%).
-* **Relevant News Retrieval:** If a significant price change is detected, the script fetches the top 3 recent news articles related to [Company Name] from the News API.
+* **Relevant News Retrieval:** If a significant price change is detected, the script fetches the top 3 recent news articles related to specified company from the News API.
 * **SMS Notification with Stock and News:** Sends an SMS message via the Twilio API containing:
     * An emoji indicating whether the stock price went up (🔺) or down (🔻).
     * The percentage difference in the closing price.
-    * The headline and a brief description of the top 3 recent news articles about [Company Name].
+    * The headline and a brief description of the top 3 recent news articles about specified company.
 * **Configurable Stock and Threshold:** The stock ticker symbol, company name for news search, and the percentage change threshold can be easily modified in the script.

 ## How to Use